Two high-end products from two reputable companies, and two bassinets packed with state-of-the-art features.

 There are, however, levels to this, and SNOO is next-level safe, not only compared to this Halo but all bassinets.

-SNOO features the most well-rounded soothing system on the market.
+SNOO Smart Sleeper features the most well-rounded soothing system on the market.
 The sensors recognize crying and fussing (movement) and initiate the soothing “protocol.”

-The Halo Luxe has no detection features, which means you can start the soothing vibration and sounds and set the shut-off, but it won’t start on its own.
+The Halo Luxe has no detection features, which means you can start the gentle vibrations and sounds and set the shut-off, but it won’t start on its own.
+This may not be ideal for someone with a newborn baby or fussy baby, who frequently wakes up during the night.

 This means that, with Halo Luxe, you’ll have to respond to those mid-night wake-ups yourself, while SNOO can do it all for you.